theQuert/Knowledge-Updating-System/docs/progress.md

 - Add merging visualization.
 - Migrate the codebase to IMLab server and create backup VM on GCP.
 - Change the api key of GPT if the usage limit is fixed.
+- Migrate the repo to Huggingface spaces.
+- Check the distribution of train data for encoder.